vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 # Metrics & Concepts Glossary

-A comprehensive reference for all metrics, acronyms, mathematical concepts, and technical terms used across the Space Invaders experiments.
+*A personal guide to all the metrics, acronyms, and mathematical concepts I used (and misused) across my Space Invaders experiments.*

+If you're reading the READMEs and thinking "what the hell is a Mahalanobis distance?" or "why does recall matter?" — this is for you.
+Here's everything explained in plain language, with my hard-won lessons included.

 ---